 Also completed in 2013 was an external review of information technology at Queen's (IT@Queen's) that is currently being discussed campus-wide with ITServices' partners and stakeholders.
 This external review is about taking off our individual unit hats and looking at what is best for Queen's.
 It gives us ideas on how to improve ourselves, and it gives us context to build on what we already have at the University.

 ITS is currently working on documenting the IT Architecture at Queen's with the goal of helping to guide technology decisions and ensuring we make the most effective and efficient use of our resources.
 This is a work in progress and is being discussed at EITAC to try and develop it into an Enterprise IT Architecture.

 ITServices is working with the Provost Advisory Committee on Budget (PACB) and the campus Business Officers to identify the appropriate drivers from which to allocate expenses and define a shared service model for Information Technology Services.
 The objective is to allocate resources effectively and efficiently and to ensure proper incentives to encourage innovation.

 Implementing new integrated email, calendaring, contacts and task management solutions for the entire Queen's community is a major activity this year.
 Between March and June 2012, more than 15,000 staff, faculty and graduate students accounts were successfully migrated to a new service using Microsoft Exchange Server.
 The next initiative is to implement a cloud email solution for undergraduate students.
-This project has now been successfully completed with the migration of 50,000 accounts in January 2013.
-Staff, Students and Faculty now have an integated collaborative suite.
+This project has now been successfully completed with the migration of 50,000 accounts in 2013.
+Staff, Students and Faculty now have an integrated collaborative suite.

 Information Technology Services provisions numerous enterprise IT services to Queen's students, faculty, staff and departments.
 The full Service Catalogue is available on the ITServices website.